StanfordMIMI/Comp2Comp/README.md

 ## Inference Pipeline
 We have designed Comp2Comp to be highly extensible and to enable the development of complex clinically-relevant applications.
 We observed that many clinical applications require chaining several machine learning or other computational modules together to generate complex insights.
 The inference pipeline system is designed to make this easy.
 Furthermore, we seek to make the code readable and modular, so that the community can easily contribute to the project.

-The InferencePipeline class (comp2comp/inference_pipeline.py) is used to create inference pipelines, which are made up of a sequence of InferenceClass objects.
-When the InferencePipeline object is called, it sequentially calls the InferenceClasses that were provided to the constructor.
+The [`InferencePipeline` class](comp2comp/inference_pipeline.py) is used to create inference pipelines, which are made up of a sequence of [`InferenceClass` objects](comp2comp/inference_class_base.py).
+When the `InferencePipeline` object is called, it sequentially calls the `InferenceClasses` that were provided to the constructor.

-The first argument of the __call__ function of InferenceClass must be the InferencePipeline object.
-This allows each InferenceClass object to access or set attributes of the InferencePipeline object that can be accessed by the subsequent InferenceClasses in the pipeline.
-Each InferenceClass object should return a dictionary where the keys of the dictionary should match any keyword arguments of the subsequent InferenceClass's __call__ function.
-If an InferenceClass object only sets attributes of the InferencePipeline object but does not return any value, an empty dictionary can be returned.
+The first argument of the `__call__` function of `InferenceClass` must be the `InferencePipeline` object.
+This allows each `InferenceClass` object to access or set attributes of the `InferencePipeline` object that can be accessed by the subsequent `InferenceClass` objects in the pipeline.
+Each `InferenceClass` object should return a dictionary where the keys of the dictionary should match the keyword arguments of the subsequent `InferenceClass's` `__call__` function.
+If an `InferenceClass` object only sets attributes of the `InferencePipeline` object but does not return any value, an empty dictionary can be returned.

 Currently, Comp2Comp has two pipelines, muscle_adipose_tissue and spine_muscle_adipose_tissue, and two more pipelines, abdominal_aortic_aneurysm and contrast_phase_detection, are in progress.